 He stressed “The journey to establish CCST has been a tortuous one but under your chairmanship at National Accreditation Board (NAB), we got our accreditation and also as Vice-Chancellor of our mentor institution, we are graduating our pioneer students”.
 He further indicated that “It will be recorded that he was among a group of Ghanaians who were forward-looking and spearheaded the establishment of CCST”.
 He said CSIR research laboratories at the various stations in the country were open to UCC lecturers and students.

 Present at the signing ceremony, were the Pro Vice-Chancellor, Prof. Dora Edu-Buandoh; Registrar, Mr. John Kofi Nyan; Director of Academic Affairs, Mr. Jeff T. Onyame; Acting Director of Public Affairs, Major Kofi Baah-Bentum.
-Others were the Senior Assistant Registrar, Office of the Vice-Chancellor, Dr. (Mrs.) Georgina Asi Owusu, and Assistant Registrar, Institutional Affiliation Office, Mr. Justice K. G. Boateng and Assistant Registrar of CCST, Mr. Daishonin Baah-Koranteng.
+Others were the Senior Assistant Registrar, Office of the Vice-Chancellor, Dr. (Mrs.) Georgina Asi Owusu, Assistant Registrar, Institutional Affiliation Office, Mr. Justice K. G. Boateng and Assistant Registrar of CCST, Mr. Daishonin Baah-Koranteng.